onewelcome/identity-cloud-documentation/docs/products/access/api-reference/custom-registration/custom-registration-v1.md

 ## Authentication

-These endpoints require HTTP Basic Authentication or url encoded form with the Client Credentials of the Client that triggers the Custom Registration.
+These endpoints require HTTP Basic Authentication with the Client Credentials of the Client that triggers the Custom Registration.

 ## Init Request